 In a short new year's series across the next seven days, we'll be posting a cycle of daily prayers shared by Peter Adam.

-These are the prayers I pray for myself each day in the morning.
+Here are the prayers I aim to pray for myself each day.
 I write them down, not because I don’t value extemporary prayer, but because I find these prepared prayers personally useful.

-Without them, my daily prayers are usually unimaginative, repetitious, self-centred, task- orientated, and without an appropriate focus on God.
+Without them, my daily prayers tend to be narrow, unimaginative, repetitious, self-centred, task- orientated, and without an appropriate focus on God.

-I revise them about every two months, in response to parts of the Bible I have read, in response to the areas of sin and need in my own life which have become more evident, and in response to advice I give to others and then realise I need to follow myself!
+I revise them about twice a year, in response to parts of the Bible I have read, in response to the areas of sin and need in my own life which have become more evident, and in response to advice I give to others and then realise I need to follow myself!

 You may not need to pray these particular prayers, but these prayers may encourage you to write the prayers you need to pray, if you find this practice helpful.

-Matthew Henry, A Way to Pray, ed.
-O. Palmer Robertson (Banner of Truth Trust).
-This is a collection of Biblical prayers by Matthew Henry, revised and updated by O. Palmer Robertson.
-Matthew Henry was the great Bible commentator, who realised that people needed help in their daily prayers.
+(This is a collection of Biblical prayers by Matthew Henry, revised and updated by O. Palmer Robertson.
+Matthew Henry was the great Bible commentator, who realised that people needed help in their daily prayers.)

 Image: Otto Greiner, Betende HändeShow Comments